cloudfoundry/java-buildpack/docs/framework-jmx.md

 The `REMOTE_PORT` should match the `port` configuration for the application (`5000` by default).
 The `LOCAL_PORT` can be any open port on your computer, but typically matches the `REMOTE_PORT` where possible.

-Once the SSH tunnel has been created, your JConsole should connect to `localhost:<LOCAL_PORT>` for debugging.
+Once the SSH tunnel has been created, your JConsole should connect to `localhost:<LOCAL_PORT>` for JMX access.

 ![JConsole Configuration](framework-jmx-jconsole.png)